turkcellcloud/jupyter-openshift/README.md

 [JupyterHub](https://github.com/jupyterhub/jupyterhub) is the best way to serve [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html) for multiple users.
 It can be used in a classes of students, a corporate data science group or scientific research group.
 It is a multi-user Hub that spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.

-## Prepare JupyterHub and Notebook images
+## Prepare JupyterHub and Notebook Images

 The first step in deploying JupyterHub is to prepare a notebook image and the image for JupyterHub.
 The contents of the images and Dockerfiles exists in ``images`` folder.
 What we need to do is to build them and push to a private registry or Docker Hub.
 These images are CentOS based and usually I prefer to use specific tags so please check for the most recent tags of related base images from [Docker Hub](https://hub.docker.com/).